aadya-khanna/aadya-khanna/README.md

 <h1 align="center">Hi!
 I am Aadya</h1>
 <h3 align="center">Incoming CS + Finance at University of Waterloo</h3>

-- 🔭 I’m currently working on **a financial literacy app for middleschoolers**
+- 🔭 I’m currently working on **a financial literacy app for elementary schoolers** and creating as many projects with JS as I cannn over the summer!

 - 🌱 I’m currently learning **full stack dev, DSA**